“Movie-like“ learning with the help of movies

 Although many students think that they have achieved a lower score in the classification test than they have deserved; you always have to try to keep in mind your real linguistic knowledge.
 But we must not only concentrate on grammar, but also on the real acquisition of abilities.
 The goal of the learning process is to use the language in real context and not just to use a number of formulas which you have learned by heart.

-If you want to test your own linguistic level, you can also fall back upon the thousands of classification tests
+If you want to test your own linguistic level, you can also fall back upon the thousands of Placement test Spanisch.

 which the Internet offers.
 They can give you a first impression of what you already know.
 So, test your abilities!